ibm-cloud-docs/containers/cs_ingress.md

       * If the apps that you want Ingress to expose are in different namespaces in one cluster, register the custom domain as a wildcard domain, such as `*.custom_domain.net`.

 2. Configure your domain to route incoming network traffic to the IBM-provided ALB.
 Choose between these options:
     -   Define an alias for your custom domain by specifying the IBM-provided domain as a Canonical Name record (CNAME).
-To find the IBM-provided Ingress domain, run `ibmcloud cluster-get <cluster_name>` and look for the **Ingress subdomain** field.
+To find the IBM-provided Ingress domain, run `ibmcloud cs cluster-get <cluster_name>` and look for the **Ingress subdomain** field.
     -   Map your custom domain to the portable public IP address of the IBM-provided ALB by adding the IP address as a record.
-To find the portable public IP address of the ALB, run `ibmcloud alb-get <public_alb_ID>`.
+To find the portable public IP address of the ALB, run `ibmcloud cs alb-get <public_alb_ID>`.
 3. Either import or create a TLS certificate and key secret.
 If you are using a wildcard domain, ensure that you import or create a wildcard certificate.
     * If a TLS certificate is stored in {{site.data.keyword.cloudcerts_long_notm}} that you want to use, you can import its associated secret into your cluster by running the following command:

       ```
-      ibmcloud alb-cert-deploy --secret-name <secret_name> --cluster <cluster_name_or_ID> --cert-crn <certificate_crn>
+      ibmcloud cs alb-cert-deploy --secret-name <secret_name> --cluster <cluster_name_or_ID> --cert-crn <certificate_crn>
       ```
       {: pre}